Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess

-Two sets of lines correspond to partially coherent $N$ production on nuclei realized for light mediators ($\sim 30$ MeV) and to incoherent $N$ production due to heavy ($> 1$ GeV) mediators (see corresponding discussion in \cref{sec:limits}).
-The difference between usage of these two types of cross sections is not large since the same type of cross section is used in numerator and denominator of \cref{eq:NDevents}.
+In \cref{fig:T2K2showerEE} two sets of lines correspond to the partially coherent $N$ production on nuclei realized for light mediators ($\sim 30$ MeV) and to the incoherent $N$ production due to heavy ($> 1$ GeV) mediators (see corresponding discussion in \cref{sec:limits}).
+The difference between usage of these two types of cross sections is not large since the same type of cross section is used in the numerator and denominator of \cref{eq:NDevents}.
 The mild differences appear in the intermediate region of $c\tau^0$ where P0D and dirt also contribute.

-According to the left panel of (\ref{fig:T2K2showerEE}), the experimental bound (\ref{eq:2sh-ndws}) excludes the scenario in the whole range of $c\tau^0$ and $m_N > 50$ MeV.
-The model in \cite{Ballett:2018ynz} matches this scenario with $m_N = 110$ MeV and $c\tau^0\gtrsim 1$ m where $N$ is produced incoherently (mediator mass for the benchmark point is 1.25 GeV); such model appears excluded using ND280 data for 2 distinguishable $e$ tracks (see also \cite{Coloma:2019qqj} for the independent test of this model in Icecube).
+According to the left panel of \cref{fig:T2K2showerEE}, the experimental bound (\ref{eq:2sh-ndws}) excludes the scenario for $c\tau^0 \gtrsim 10^{-2}\,\text{m}$ and $m_N > 50$ MeV at more than $3\sigma$ confidence level.
+For smaller values of $c\tau^0$ this exclusion weakens exponentially because $N$ produced in the FGD would decay already within FGD and that would be vetoed.
+The model in \cite{Ballett:2018ynz} matches this scenario with $m_N = 110$ MeV and $c\tau^0\gtrsim 1$ m, where $N$ is produced incoherently, since mediator mass for the benchmark point is 1.25 GeV.
+Such model is excluded by the $2e-$tracks ND280 data.
+(See \cite{Coloma:2019qqj} for the independent test of this model in Icecube).

-As a representative of indirect test for this scenario we use 1e-track events studied at ND280.
-In the right panel of \cref{fig:T2K2showerEE} we show predicted excess of 1 track events induced by $e^+ e^-$ pairs at ND280.
-These events require very low $W_{ee}$ and misidentification $ee - 1$ track.
-The predicted number of excess events has similar dependence on $c\tau^0$ as the one of the left side.
-The dependence on $m_N$ is much weaker since the signature factors for both ND280 and MiniBooNE have the same $1/m_N$ dependence; the signature factor enhancement is absent.
-Comparing to limits from \cref{eq:nd-e}, the predicted excess of events is below $1\sigma$; hence we infer that the direct test at ND280 has much stronger power for disfavoring/excluding the class of models that have $U_N D_{ee}$ process for the explanation of MiniBooNE anomaly.\\
+As a representative of indirect test for this scenario we use the $1e-$track events studied at ND280.
+The right panel of \cref{fig:T2K2showerEE} shows the predicted excess of 1 track events induced by the $e^+ e^-$ pairs.
+These events require very low $W_{ee}$ and the $ee - 1sh$ mis-identification.
+The predicted number of excess events has dependence on $c\tau^0$ similar to that in the left panel.
+Since the signature factors for both ND280 and MiniBooNE have the same $1/m_N^2$ dependence, there is no signature factor enhancement and dependence of predictions on $m_N$ is much weaker than in $\xi = e^+e^-$case.
+The predicted excess of events is below $1\sigma$ limits from \cref{eq:nd-e}.